jprzywoski/python-reference/source/intro.rst

 * Python Module of The Week by Doug Hellman

-* Python Reference by Frederik Lundh (this one is a bit dated, but still top-notch in terms of clarity)
+* Python Reference by Fredrik Lundh (this one is a bit dated, but still top-notch in terms of clarity)

 * Official Python Standard Library documentation (terse and lacks examples)